AQaddora/music_downloader/README.md

 ## Usage

-Once installed, use `music-downloader` directly from the command line:
+Once installed, use `music-downloader` directly from the command line.

+**Recommended:** Using the song title (instead of a YouTube URL) gives more accurate metadata from Genius.

+### Downloading by Song Name

+Using a song title helps **Music Downloader** find better metadata, artwork, and lyrics from Genius:

 ```bash
 music-downloader "Song Title"